s-c-soma/cmpe202_CreditCardNumValidation_FileReaderWriter/README.md

-# Credit Card Problem + Generic File Reader-Writer
+# Credit Card Verification + Generic File Reader-Writer

 This application is built in Spring Boot using Maven as a part of SW System Engineering [CMPE202] individual project assignment.
 This is not a web application.
 Reason for using Sprint Boot is, I am using the same web framework for group project also.
 This application has 4 modules.
 These are designed in such a generic way that in future it is extendible to support with minimal changes: